vignesh-jayabalan/Miracle-Holdings-Inc/README.md

 Application that manages investment by creating a `Critical-Security-Group`

 ## Shared Module
-Does not contain deployable resource, it is used by other application.
+Does not contain deployable resource, it is used by other applications including ConstInsight.